vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 business practices (where again I know very little).
 Rather, I talk about SBF's overall philosophy around risk and expected value, *as he has articulated himself, and has been approvingly amplified by several EA websites and groups*.
-I think is very important to understanding the overall way things played out.
+I think the philosophy was key to the overall way things played out.
 And I also discuss the relationship between the philosophy and the ideas of effective altruism, both in the abstract and as specifically championed by many leaders in effective altruism (including the team at 80,000 Hours).
+My goal is to encourage people to reassess the philosophy and make appropriate updates.

 I make two claims: